 There was no magic there.
 I just listened.
 I didn’t “listen to respond,” no matter how sure I was about what they needed.
 I did ask some encouraging questions about what they were hoping to create, but then I let them do most of the talking.
 I sat on my end of the phone with a pencil and listened, putting people at ease, just by being usual my kind, funny self.

 So many folks are moving into self-employment without that vital piece of the puzzle.
 They speak, they offer, they assume, they try to ‘solve,’ but they often don’t make opportunities to truly listen to their people.
-After all, if Danielle LaPorte says this is what people need, then we’re safe to build an entire business around it, right?
-The perfect offerings, “charging what we’re worth,” and clients will simply load up our schedulers.
-Then we’ll be successful and all will live happily ever after.
+After all, if some superguru says this is what people need, then it’s GOT to be safe for us to build an entire business around it, right?
+The perfect offerings, “charging what we’re worth,” and clients will simply load up our schedulers to bursting.
+Then we’ll be successful, build that McMansion, and all will live happily ever after.

-When that doesn’t happen right away, they will turn to more webinars, podcasts, incubators, worksheets, trying to figure out what they did wrong, seeking the magic potion.
+When that doesn’t happen right away, they will turn to more webinars, podcasts, incubators, worksheets, accelerators, trying to figure out what they did wrong, seeking the magic potion everyone seems to have.

-The elusive magic potion is in asking, listening, scribing the desires of the people you most want to work with.
+One elusive magic potion to try is asking, listening, scribing the desires of the people you most want to work with.
 What’s missing in their world?
 What might help them create a new story for themselves?
 What are they comfortable paying for this help, and in what forms are they most comfortable accepting it? (such as a book, class, 1-to-1 session, retreat)

 Building “listening structures” into every aspect of your business is critical to growth, no matter what size business we are, but especially solo practitioners like us.